a-nikolaev/a-nikolaev.github.io/fp/projects/index.markdown

 21. Jonathan Trachtenberg  -  Stock Tracker
 22. Hugh Leow  -  Spaceship Destroyer
 23. Garrison Shepard  -  Story Generator
+-->

 ## Projects

-In the second half of the semester, you will work on a project, which will replace regular weekly homeworks.
+In the second half of this course, you will work on a project, which will replace regular homeworks.

 ### Timeline:
-- March 7 - **Choose a project topic**.
+- June 12 - **Choose a project topic**.
-- March 14 - **First draft of your project proposal**: 3-5 paragraphs description of the project goal, scope, and implementation plan.
+- June 17 - **First draft of your project proposal**: 3-5 paragraphs description of the project goal, scope, and implementation plan.
-- March 28 - **Finalized project proposal**: Have a proof of concept.
+- June 24 - **Finalized project proposal**: Have a proof of concept.
 Create a Github repository and send me its link.
-- May - **Project presentations** (quick presentation in class and a 2-3 page report).
+- July 8 - **Project presentations** (quick presentation in class and a 2-3 page report).

 The topic for your project must be discussed and aproved before you start working on it.

-Projects can be either individual or implemented by two-person teams.
+All projects are individual.

 **Github repo:**
 You will have to create a Github repository for your project, so your progress can be tracked.
-Update the repository regularly, at least once a week.
+Update the repository regularly, at least twice a week.
-For two-person projects, both participants should commit to the project (coordinate your work well).
 If your repository remains dormant until the last few days, when you suddenly upload everything, you may get a low grade for the project.